flexewebs/whitepapers/README.md

 ## Superhumans are patient

-## Superhumans lead in every way
+## Superhumans lead

 ## Superhumans inspire others

-## Superhumans are all inclusive
+## Superhumans are inclusive

-## Superhumans understand everyone's point of view
+## Superhumans understand multiple points of view

-## Superhumans comprehend other people's minds fully
+## Superhumans comprehend other people's minds well

-## Superhumans see the reality for what it is
+## Superhumans see reality for what it is

 ## Superhumans are enlightened

 ## Superhumans are self-actualised

-## Superhumans have completely clear minds
+## Superhumans have clear minds

-## Superhumans are their own best friend
+## Superhumans are their own best friend first

-## Superhumans don't need anything and want everything
+## Superhumans don't need anything yet want everything

 ## Superhumans are authentic